DRAKES ESTERO FULL DAY

 Drakes Estero is a watery complex made up of five conjoining bays covering around 2,500 acres.
 During our paddle you’re likely to see dozens of Harbor seals.
 Leopard Shark and Bat ray sightings are also typical.
 Birdlife includes Cormorants, White pelicans, shorebirds, Blue herons, Egrets and more.

 You don’t need to be an experienced kayaker for this trip, but you should be physically active.
-Generally everyone is partnered up in traditional double kayaks.
-Advanced kayakers can choose singles.
+If you have passed our Advanced Paddle Class, you can choose to paddle in a single kayak.
+Everyone else must use a 2-person kayak.
+(Please note due to Covid-19 health guidelines we cannot accommodate single sign ups as using doubles requires covid compatibility.)
 Only a few dates are offered for this unique trip since Drakes is closed for the Harbor pupping season March 1-June 30th each year.
 Bring your own lunch.
 To check dates/ starting time and reserve your spot today click on BOOK NOW or call 415-332-8494.

 Drakes Estero, Point Reyes National Seashore